2023-06-23 12:13:08

 The results also show that greater exposure to fine particles was linked to an increase in functional connectivity between brain regions.
 Significant exposure to nitrogen dioxide predicted decreases in connectivity.
 Higher levels of ground-level ozone were associated with greater connections in the cerebral cortex, but fewer connections between the cortex and other regions, such as the amygdala and hippocampus.

-“A deviation (of connections, editor’s note) in any direction from a normal trajectory of brain development – whether the brain networks are too connected or not connected enough – could be harmful down the line”said Devyn L. Cotter.
+“A deviation (of connections, editor’s note) in any direction from a normal trajectory of brain development – whether the brain networks are too connected or not connected enough – might be harmful down the line”said Devyn L. Cotter.

 At the end of their work, the researchers call for a revision of air quality standards to better protect brain health in addition to lung and cardiometabolic health.